CMU-Heinz-95702/lab4-http-server/README.md

 **HINTS:**

 **HTTP Request:**
-  * You should review the Server Side Programming slides from week 3 to review the format of simple HTTP requests.
+  * You should review the Server Side Programming slides to review the format of simple HTTP requests.
   * E.g. In Chrome, here is an HTTP request header of http://localhost:3000/test.html
 ```GET /test.html HTTP/1.1
 Host: localhost:3000